 Figure 1: Default fill and outline in a blank presentation

-Follow these steps to change the default shape attributes in PowerPoint 2013 for Windows:
+Follow these steps to change the default shape attributes of your open presentation in PowerPoint 2016 for Windows:

-- Now insert a shape (any shape will do) on the slide.
-Typically, the shape is filled with a blue color and has a thin dark blue outline, as can be seen in Figure 1, shown previously on this page.
+- Now, insert a shape (any shape will do) on the slide.
+Typically, the shape is filled with blue and has a thin dark blue outline, as can be seen in Figure 1, shown previously on this page.
 If you see different attributes, don't worry, just move ahead with the rest of the steps.

-- Select the shape so that the Ribbon area now shows the Drawing Tools Format tab, as shown highlighted in red within Figure 2.
+- Select the shape so that the Ribbon area now shows the Drawing Tools Format tab, as shown highlighted in blue within Figure 2.
 Activate this Ribbon tab by clicking on it.

 Figure 2: Drawing Tools Format tab of the Ribbon

-- Within the Drawing Tools Format tab, click the Shape Fill button to view the Shape Fill drop-down gallery that you can see in Figure 3.
+- Within the Drawing Tools Format tab, click the down-arrow within the Shape Fill button (highlighted in red within Figure 3) to view the Shape Fill drop-down gallery that you can see in Figure 3.
 Choose any of the fill types as required.

 Figure 3: Shape Fill drop-down gallery

-- Now, with the shape still selected click the Shape Outline button within the Drawing Tools Format tab to bring up a drop-down gallery that you can see in Figure 4.
-Choose the Weight option to open the Weight sub-gallery that you can see in Figure 4.
+- Now, with the shape still selected click the down-arrow within the Shape Outline button (highlighted in red within Figure 4) in the Drawing Tools Format tab to bring up a drop-down gallery that you can see in Figure 4.
 Within this sub-gallery, choose any weight (thickness) value for the selected shape.
-Learn more in our Formatting Outlines for Shapes in PowerPoint 2013 -- Weight tutorial.
+Learn more in our Formatting Outlines for Shapes (Dashes) in PowerPoint 2016 for Windows tutorial.

 Figure 4: Weight sub-gallery

-- You can even change the shape outline to be dashed by selecting the Dashes option within the Shape Outline gallery.
+- You can even change the shape outline to be dashed by selecting the Dashes option within the Shape Outline galleryy.
 Doing so opens the Dashes sub-gallery that you can see in Figure 5.
 Within this sub-gallery, choose any dash style for the selected shape.
-Learn more in our Formatting Outlines for Shapes in PowerPoint 2013 -- Dash tutorial.
+Learn more in our Formatting Outlines for Shapes (Weight/Thickness) in PowerPoint 2016 for Windows tutorial.

 Figure 5: Dashes sub-gallery